Find Affordable College Courses

 100% Women

 University of Kansas comes in at #3 on our list of the most popular colleges offering master's degrees in clinical, hospital, and managed care pharmacy.
-The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
-For the 2020-2021 academic year, 3 master's degrees were handed out to clinical, hospital, and managed care pharmacy majors at KU.
-About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+During the most recent year for which we have data, 3 people received their master's degree in clinical, hospital, and managed care pharmacy from KU.

 Below are some popular majors that are similar to clinical, hospital, and managed care pharmacy that offer master’s degrees.